mahimahi42/emerald/README.md

     // Everything is an expression, and therefore
     // has to return a value
     val result = if (test) { 1 } else { 0 };

+You can run the Emerald REPL by simply typing:

+    $ emerald

+Emerald currently does not support file loading (this is pre-alpha software, remember?), but will soon!

 ## Contributing